adri/adri.github.io/_posts/2016-11-16-screencasts-in-presentations.md

 But there is an alternative.

 ## Prerecording videos
-For the talk [Experiences building apps with React Native](http://www.slideshare.net/adrian_philipp/experiences-building-apps-with-react-native-domcode-2016) I wanted to try something different.
+For the talk [Experiences building apps with React Native](http://www.slideshare.net/adrian_philipp/experiences-building-apps-with-react-native-domcode-2016) (only slides, video is coming) I wanted to try something different.

 I love screencast series like for example [Destroy All Software](https://www.destroyallsoftware.com/screencasts/catalog).
 Recently I’ve been watching [LearnElixir](https://www.learnelixir.tv) and [LearnPhoenix](https://www.learnphoenix.tv), both are really nice.
 The combination of hearing an explanation with seeing someone interacting with software works really well for me.
 Here is an example screencast  that I used in the presentation: